ben-kemister/development-cheat-sheets/content/tools/ssh.md

 You can configure Putty to use passwordless logins.

-To setup Putty you need to:
+To set up Putty you need to:

 * (optional) Generate a ssh key pair, if it doesn't exist.
 * Save/convert your private ssh key into the *.ppk (PuTTY private key file format)